-Giroud's current deal is up at the end of the season and although he made his first start for Frank Lampard's side since August against West Ham this weekend, there's little sign that he will play a prominent role in the second half of the campaign.
+Giroud's current deal is up at the end of the season, and though he made his first start for Frank Lampard's side since August against West Ham this weekend, there's little sign that he will play a prominent role in the second half of the campaign.

-He also looked well short of his best against West Ham as Chelsea fell to a home defeat to their London rivals.
+He also looked well short of his best against West Ham as Chelsea fell in a home defeat to their London rivals.

 Inter prepare offer for Chiesa

-Inter Milan may be top of the Serie A table, but their squad lacks the depth required for a title fight with battle-hardened Juventus.
-And that's got Antonio Conte and the club's board worried.
+Inter Milan might be top of the Serie A table, but their squad lacks the depth required for a title fight with battle-hardened Juventus.
+That has Antonio Conte and the club's board worried.

-Which is why they're ready to bring in Fiorentina forward Federico Chiesa, according to Calciomercato.
-Conte is said to believe that the 22-year-old would be a perfect fit for the style his Nerazzurri play, and is enamored with his technical ability.
+That is why they're ready to bring in Fiorentina forward Federico Chiesa, according to Calciomercato.
+Conte is said to believe that the 22-year-old would be a perfect fit for the style his Nerazzurri play, and ihe s enamored with his technical ability.

-In order to get a deal across the line, Inter reportedly will offer €30 million in addition to Dalbert, who's played in all but one of La Viola's Serie A this season on loan from the San Siro, and 26-year-old winger Matteo Politano.
+In order to get a deal across the line, Inter reportedly will offer €30 million in addition to Dalbert, who has played in all but one of La Viola's Serie A this season on loan from the San Siro, and 26-year-old winger Matteo Politano.